ifsvivek/VideoFetch/README.md

 2. **Copy Video URL**

-    - Navigate to any supported video site (YouTube, Vimeo, TikTok, Twitch, etc.)
+    - Navigate to any supported video site (YouTube, TikTok, Vimeo, Twitch, Dailymotion, etc.)
     - Copy the video URL from your browser

 3. **Start Download**

     - In Free Download Manager, click **"Add URL"** or press `Ctrl+U`
-    - Paste the video URL from any supported site
+    - Paste the video URL from any of the 1800+ supported sites
-    - VideoFetch will automatically detect and process the URL
+    - VideoFetch will automatically detect the platform and process the URL

 4. **Configure Download Options**